Mastering Homey Flows: Your Guide to Smart Home Automation

 Only if the temperature is above a certain value

 Tap Add card, choose the condition, configure it, and tap ✔.
-Note that conditions are optional.
+Remember, conditions are optional but can save you from unexpected surprises!

 4. Define the Actions (Then)